KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** CaptainSpoque

-**Description:** This mod ports the "shield effect" that pops up when your swoop (basically a racing bike) takes damage from K2 to K1.
-It also lets you port the KOTOR 2 swoop model to K1, although I don't recommend that.
+**Description:** This mod ports the "shield effect" that pops up when your swoop takes damage from K2 to K1.
+It also lets you port the KOTOR 2 swoop model to K1, although I have to be honest that I don't know why you would do that.

 **Category & Tier:** Graphics Improvement / 3 - Suggested